Language: EN

 DoSomething() // invoke the function

-Now let’s see how a REFERENCE to the function would look.
-In this case, it would look something like this,
+Now let’s see how to combine both things, a variable that contains a FUNCTION reference to the function.
+In this case, it would look like this,

 // a function